Entering the Swiss market for cocoa

 You can expect buyers in Switzerland to request extra food safety guarantees from you.
 Regarding production and handling processes you should consider the following.

 - Implementation of good agricultural practices (GAPs): The main standard for good agricultural practices is provided by GLOBALG.A.P.
 This is a voluntary standard for the certification of agricultural production processes that provide safe and traceable products.
-Certification organisations (such as Rainforest Alliance/UTZ) often incorporate GAP in their standards.
+Note that certification organisations (such as Rainforest Alliance/UTZ) often incorporate GAP in their standards.

 - Implementation of a quality management system (QMS): A system based on Hazard analysis and critical control points (HACCP) is often a minimum standard required at the level of storage and handling of cocoa beans.
-If you export semi-finished cocoa products, some buyers will also expect you to have certification, such as International Featured Standards: Food (IFS) or British Retail Consortium Global Standards (BRC) certificates, for your manufacturing facilities.
+If you export semi-finished cocoa products, some buyers will also expect you to have certification, such as International Featured Standards: Food (IFS), Food Safety System Certification (FSSC 22000) or British Retail Consortium Global Standards (BRCGS) certificates, for your manufacturing facilities.

 Additional sustainability requirements

-As corporate responsibility and sustainability are growing in importance in the Swiss cocoa sector, it is essential to adopt codes of conduct or sustainability policies related to environmental and social impacts.
+Corporate responsibility and sustainability are becoming increasingly important in the European and Swiss cocoa sector.
+It is essential to adopt codes of conduct or sustainability policies related to environmental and social impacts.
 Leading companies on the Swiss chocolate market (such as Lindt & Sprüngli and Chocolats Halba) have sustainability policies emphasising the contact with producers, transparency in their operations, as well their social and environmental impact.